 Everybody needs accessibility to nature, and today it needs us more than ever before.
 The UK is one of the most ecologically deprived countries in the world, and with ever increasing urbanisation we have to learn how to make our towns and cities work for people and nature - or we risk losing it forever.

-Posts are usually every Wednesday, so if you’re looking for a regular dose of flora and fauna through the lens of the UK’s urban areas, you’ve come to the right place.
+Posts are every week (more or less), so if you’re looking for a regular dose of flora and fauna through the lens of the UK’s urban areas, you’ve come to the right place.
 I’m so glad to have you on the journey with me.

-Here are some posts you may find interesting, to give you a taste of what Urban Nature Diary has to offer.
+Here are some essays to give you a taste of what Urban Nature Diary has to offer.